 Firing angle of SCR

-Firing angle of SCR is the angle after which the thyristor conducts.
-Power electronic devices or switches in control applications are known for their efficient working and less power consumption compared to traditional methods where we made use of rheostats or shunts to control voltage or current-dependent parameters.
-One such power electronics device is SCR or Silicon Controlled Rectifier.
+Power electronic devices or switches in control applications are known for their efficient working and less power consumption compared to traditional methods, where we used rheostats or shunts to control voltage or current-dependent parameters.
+One such power electronics device is an SCR or Silicon Controlled Rectifier.

-Silicon Controlled Rectifier (SCR) also known as Thyristor is a three-terminal semiconductor device which is used in various applications like speed control of a motor.
-The three terminals are ANODE, CATHODE and GATE as shown below.
+Silicon-controlled rectifier (SCR), also known as Thyristor, is a three-terminal semiconductor device used in various applications, such as motor speed control.
+The three terminals are ANODE, CATHODE, and GATE, as shown below.

 SCR symbol

-The device working principle is the same as that of a P-N junction diode.
-The only difference is the availability of a GATE terminal in the SCR which must be supplied in order to allow the SCR to conduct.
-The gate terminal is supplied with adequate voltage supply at a particular instance of time which in angular terms is referred to as the firing angle.
-Let’s understand about firing angle in detail.
+The device’s working principle is the same as that of a P-N junction diode.
+The only difference is the availability of a GATE terminal in the SCR, which must be supplied for the SCR to conduct.
+The gate terminal is provided with adequate voltage at a particular moment in time, which, in angular terms, is referred to as the firing angle.
+Let’s understand the firing angle in detail.

 Firing angle in an SCR

-Let’s consider an electrical load is supplied with an AC supply connected in series with a P-N junction diode.
-As a result, the diode being forward biased will conduct for the entire positive half of a cycle while it will be reverse biased for the negative half and will stop conduction.
+Let’s consider an electrical load with an AC supply connected in series with a P-N junction diode.
+As a result, the forward-biased diode will conduct for the entire positive half of a cycle while it will be reverse-biased for the negative half and will stop conduction.
 Thus, the load will receive power only during the positive half of the AC supply.
 In this way, the diode rectifies the input AC to DC.

-The SCR or Thyristor works on the same principle except for the fact that even after being forward-biased, it conducts only when the gate terminal is supplied with an appropriate voltage.
+The SCR or Thyristor works on the same principle except that even after being forward-biased, it can conduct when the gate terminal is supplied with an appropriate voltage.

-Thus, for the positive half cycle of the AC supply, the SCR remains forward-biased.
-At a certain instant of time, the gate terminal is supplied which causes the SCR to conduct.
+Thus, the SCR remains forward-biased for the positive half cycle of the AC supply.
+At a particular instant, the gate terminal is supplied, which causes the SCR to conduct.

-The advantage is that while we have no control over the average voltage output from the diode as it conducts for the complete half cycle, with SCR we can control the output voltage by supplying the gate terminal at an appropriate instant of time within the positive half cycle.
+The advantage of SCR control is that while we have no control over the average voltage output from the diode as it conducts for the complete half cycle, with SCR, we can control the output voltage by supplying the gate terminal at an appropriate instant within the positive half cycle.

-This supplying of the gate current to the gate terminal is known as gate-firing of the SCR and the instant of time at which the gate is fired is known as the firing angle.
+This supply of the gate current to the gate terminal is known as the gate-firing of the SCR, and the instant at which the gate is fired is known as the firing angle.

-The term ‘angle’ is used to denote the angle at which the AC waveform remains at the given instant of time.
-Let’s understand with the help of a mathematical model.
+The term ‘angle’ denotes the angle at which the AC waveform at an instant of time.
+Let’s understand the SCR firing angle with the help of a mathematical model.

 Mathematical analysis of firing angle